HeiningaVE/HeiningaVE.github.io/CV.md

   	researchers, to present their work at a masterclass hosted by the renowned Prof Dr. John P.A.
   	Ioannidis.

+# Membership board councils and committees

+Sept 2018 - present 	Council of the Faculty of Psychology and Educational Sciences

+Sept 2018 - present 	Educational Committee of the Master of Psychology: Theory and Research

 # Education
 2013 – 2017		PhD candidate Psychiatry, University Medical Center Groningen (UMCG)